 With the odd exception (The Soloist), non-white characters rarely appear as protagonists on television and in films that feature mental distress, even though visible minorities are disproportionately represented in psychiatric institutions.

-I especially appreciated the way that Harper challenges both the media portrayal of the mentally ill as more violent (which has no social context) and those who protest that they are not violent (which also ignores social context).
+Harper challenges both the media portrayal of the ‘mentally ill’ as more violent as well as those who argue that they are not violent.

-Harper contrasts the violence of the mentally ill individual with the systemic violence perpetrated by politicians (war, imprisonment, unemployment, strike-breaking, poverty, etc.).
+Harper contrasts the violence of the ‘mentally-ill’ individual with the systemic violence perpetrated by the ruling class.
 While these ‘pillars of society’ are considered sane, they are far more dangerous to society.
 He concludes that violence can be both oppressive and liberatory, depending on which social class is wielding it and for what purpose.

-As a Marxist, Harper views mental distress as a reasonable response to social inequality, insecurity and alienation, and he questions how psychological equilibrium can be achieved in a context of unequal social relations.
-He identifies capitalism, rather than neoliberalism, as the problem and argues,
+Harper is a marxist who views mental distress as a reasonable response to social inequality, insecurity, and alienation.
+He rightly questions how psychological ‘balance’ can be achieved in a context of unequal social relations.
+Identifying capitalism rather than neoliberalism as the problem, he argues,

 …for the suppression rather than the reform of capitalism; alienation and poverty are structural features of capitalism itself rather than the side-effects of any particular phase of its development. (p.198)

-*Stephen Harper is Senior Lecturer in Media Studies at the University of Portsmouth, UK.
+Stephen Harper is a Senior Lecturer in Media Studies at the University of Portsmouth, UK.